Help with Search courses

 Introduction to Effective Writing for Public Health Professionals: Email Etiquette and Related Best Practices

-This recorded webinar introduces participants to strategies and techniques that enable them to write with confidence and know-how.
-Participants will discover how to express personality and style in their writing, tap into their natural creativity, and present messages in ways that will achieve positive results in public health.
-The recorded webinar will also address techniques for tailoring writing to meet readers' needs, applying effective email etiquette, and writing precisely to avoid dangerous misunderstandings or mixed messages.
+This recorded webinar introduces strategies and techniques that will enable you to write with confidence and know-how.
+Participants will discover how to express personality and style, tap into natural creativity, and present messages in ways that will achieve positive results in public health.
+We will address techniques for tailoring writing to meet readers' needs, applying effective email etiquette, and writing precisely to avoid dangerous misunderstandings or mixed messages.

 **Instructions to access the recording will be provided after you register.**